JeremyTCD/Blog/src/content/articles/allArticles.md

 ---
-mimo_pageDescription: A list of all articles in this blog, sorted by date.
+mimo_pageDescription: List of all articles on JeremyTCD's blog.
 mimo_pageTitle: All Articles
 mimo_pageID: all-articles